Manoush: Movie career

 Manoush pursued film in 1997.
-In 2000, she was offered the role of the "nymphomaniac" in Jean-Pierre Jeunet's Amélie, which opened many doors in the film and TV industry for Manoush, as well as establishing her as a "bad girl".
+In 2000, she was offered the role of the "nymphomaniac" in Jean-Pierre Jeunet's Amélie, which opened many doors for her in the film and TV industry, as well as establishing her as a "bad girl".
 Manoush often gets credit as an action and horror actress or as a professional in roles which can be intense and difficult to play.
 In 2004 she played fighter Carda in Angel of Death 2, closely followed by Timo Rose's The Legend of Moonlight Mountain (2005), Marian Dora's Cannibal (2006), Timo Rose's Barricade (2007), and Andrey Iskanov's Philosophy of a Knife (2008).
 Manoush won Best Supporting Actress in 2011 at the PollyGrind Film Festival in Las Vegas for her role as Olga in The Super.

 Music career

 She started out as a cyberpunk singer.
 Besides her acting and writing career, she worked as a singer in the band Cyanide Savior alongside her husband, Chris Vazquez.

 In 2016 and 2017, she recorded two tracks with 1980s UK band Bronski Beat and US producer Man Parrish.